Byounes123321/node.JS-Assignment1/README.md

 # node.JS-Assignment1
-My sssignment to make a website using node.js and mongodb
+Create a website using node and mongodb
+I created a online shoe store that will sell some shoes that I like